 #5 Professional Liability

 As a property expert, an agent owes an enhanced duty of care to clients and purchasers.
-A breach of that duty of care or any other accusation of professional negligence is likely to result in a Professional Liability claim or Professional Indemnity Insurance as it more widely referred.
+A breach of that duty of care or any other accusation of professional negligence is likely to result in a Professional Indemnity claim.

 If someone suffers a financial loss and holds you responsible, they are likely to pursue you and your business for recompense.
 Without adequate insurance protection, you may find yourself left with a costly legal bill.